Standards for safer events

 By the time the COVID-19 pandemic is (hopefully) over, everyone will be familiar with attending meetings online.
 Any post-pandemic meeting is, therefore, likely to have an online component, and will use one of the two core hybrid meeting formats.
 Whatever mix of traditional versus hub-and-spoke hybrid is adopted, we can be sure that there will be fewer old normal 100% in-person meetings.

 Like what you read so far?
-Read Parts 2 and 3 of this post, where I conclude my explanation why there will not be a meeting industry new normal.
+Read Parts 2 and 3 of this post, where I continue my explanation of why there will not be a meeting industry new normal.

 I am not focusing on hybrid meetings at the moment.
 Why?
-Because I see little, if any, benefit of holding in-person meetings at this time.
-When we are able to have in-person meetings safely without masks or 6′ social distancing, I expect to be designing for two basic kinds of hybrid meetings.
+Because I see little if any, benefit of holding in-person meetings at this time.
+When we can have in-person meetings safely without masks or 6′ social distancing, I expect to be designing for two basic kinds of hybrid meetings.

-2. Hub-and-spoke style meetings (long championed by Maarten Vanneste), with facilitated in-person pods that are internet connected, usually to a central in-person meeting.
+Hub-and-spoke style meetings (long championed by Maarten Vanneste), with facilitated in-person pods that are internet-connected, usually to a central in-person meeting.
 Once again, include one or more online meeting concierges to facilitate what happens between pods and the central in-person meeting.

 COVID-19 has temporarily suppressed the market for hybrid meetings, but I believe their future is bright!